Pediatric Dentistry Curriculum

 Through lectures, literature review, written and oral examinations this program prepares residents to take the American Board of Pediatric Dentistry Qualifying and Oral Clinical Exam.
 Residents are strongly encouraged to pursue Diplomate status.

 All residents are required to fulfill the research requirements of the program, and to present their research in a scientific forum.
 Flexibility is built into the program to allow involvement in outreach activities.
-Past residents have chosen to participate in Dental Missions to Israel, Mexico and Honduras.
+Past residents have chosen to participate in Dental Missions to Israel, Mexico, Honduras, Dominican Republic, Portugal, St. Lucia, Jamaica, and Guatemala.

 Rose F. Kennedy Center